12 questions with Kristin Hannah

 Are there any characters in your books that you are most fond of?

-An author isn’t supposed to have a favourite character, I have loved writing all of my characters but there are a few that I’m particularly fond of – Izzy from On Mystic Lake, Alice from Magic Hour and, most recently, Isabelle from The Nightingale.
+An author isn’t supposed to have a favourite character, I have loved writing all of my characters but there are a few that I’m particularly fond of – Izzy from On Mystic Lake, Alice from Magic Hour, and Isabelle from The Nightingale.
 Isabelle gets to be the hero, and that’s what really drew me to her character.

 Your novels often include emotional, heart-wrenching scenes – are these difficult to write?